4mal1ne/diploma-films-app/README.md

 # diploma-films-app
-Simply films-searching app with "create React app"
+Simple films-searching app with "create React app"
 # How it works

- 1.download the project to your device by ssh link.
+ 1.clone the project to your device by ssh link.

- 2.deploy the project on any code editor

- 3.run the "start" script in the speed dial or enter "npm start" in the terminal
+ 2.in the project folder open the terminal and enter "npm start".

  # Free API link    https://www.themoviedb.org/documentation/api